 The latest Mortgage Bankers Association’s (MBA) weekly application surveys shows a decline for refinancing and an increase in mortgage purchasing.

-The 30-year fixed-rate mortgage rate increased, averaging close to 3.4 percent for the month and was 3.52 percent in the latest week, the week ending January 7th.
-In the latest week, total mortgage applications, as proxied by the MBA’s Market Composite Index, increased by 1.4 percent from the prior week, with the decline caused by a drop in refinancing, owing to its outsized share of total activity (which has historically been the case).
+The 30-year fixed-rate mortgage rate increased, averaging close to 3.2 percent for the month and was 3.16 percent in the latest week.
+In the latest week, total mortgage applications, as proxied by the MBA’s Market Composite Index, decreased by 2.8 percent from the prior week, with the decline caused by a drop in refinancing, owing to its outsized share of total activity (which has historically been the case).
 In contrast, purchasing activity increased by 1.5 percent.

-On an unadjusted basis, the Purchasing Index in the latest week was 17 percent lower than what it was one year ago (year-over-year percent change for the same week) and refinancing was 30 percent lower.
+On an unadjusted basis, purchase applications in the latest week was 6 percent lower than what it was one year ago (year-over-year percent change for the same week) and refinancing was 30 percent lower.
 The latest week marks the 7th consecutive week of both purchasing and refinancing decreasing on a year-to-year basis.

-The refinance share of mortgage activity decreased to 64.1 percent of total applications from 65.4 percent the previous week.
-The adjustable-rate mortgage (ARM) share of activity decreased to 3.1 percent of total applications.
+The refinance share of mortgage activity decreased to 62.9 percent of total applications from 63.5 percent the previous week.
+The adjustable-rate mortgage (ARM) share of activity increased to 3.2 percent of total applications.

 Leave a Reply